amp5/QMSS_G5069_Data_Challenges/Assignment_2.md

   - **one paragraph that reflects all nuance in your insight**
   - **make sure to also include your code**

-**Question 1:** Can we predict total people dead based on the variables given in our data set?
+**Question 1:** Can we predict total people dead based on the variables given in our data set and by using a multilinear regression?

 My hypothesis is that by looking at the different types of items seized in a confrontation and whether a particular government body participated in a confrontation I might be able to better understand how many people are killed in an event.
 My reasoning behind this is that certain types of weapons are more destructive than others and the presence of them in a confrontation might help predict whether an event will have higher or lower death rates.
 Additionally, one government body might be more effective (or conversely ineffective) than other bodies.
 Hypothetically speaking, if the navy was the most lethal government body in confrontations, looking at which events had navy participants might help predict the total number of people dead.
 Government officials, the military and public policy makers who might consider the ethical justifications of future policy measures might benefit from understanding what factors predict the total number of people dead and whether or not certain strategies should be used to combat organized crime based on this relationship.